OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/nonlinear_block_gs.rst

 **atol**

   Here, we set the absolute tolerance to a looser value that will trigger an earlier termination.
 After each iteration, the norm of the residuals is calculated one of two ways.
-If the "use_apply_linear" option is set to False (its default), then the norm is calculated by subtracting a cached previous value of the outputs from the current value.
-If "use_apply_linear" is True, then the norm is calculated by calling apply_linear on all of the subsystems.
+If the "use_apply_nonlinear" option is set to False (its default), then the norm is calculated by subtracting a cached previous value of the outputs from the current value.
+If "use_apply_nonlinear" is True, then the norm is calculated by calling apply_nonlinear on all of the subsystems.
 In this case, `ExplicitComponents` are executed a second time.
   If this norm value is lower than the absolute tolerance `atol`, the iteration will terminate.

   .. embed-code::